For Black Voters Matter, the goal is greater community power

 In the South, Black Voters Matter has become the powerful heart of an ecosystem of community-based organizations that are often too small for institutional funders to notice — church groups involved in voter engagement, for example, or informal group of women with backgrounds in voter drives.

-“This really provides an important infrastructure to touch places, and communities, that national philanthropy has not necessarily been able to engage in deeply,” said Jerry Maldonado, a program officer at the Ford Foundation, which, in 2020, donated $1.8 million to the nonprofit.
+“This really provides an important infrastructure to touch places, and communities, that national philanthropy has not necessarily been able to engage in deeply,” said Jerry Maldonado, the director of the Cities and States program at the Ford Foundation, which, in 2020, donated $1.8 million to the nonprofit.
 “The South is a region that is growing tremendously and shifting tremendously.
 But it’s also, unfortunately, a hotbed for regressive innovation, such as efforts restricting voting rights.”

 Many restrictive voting laws have been passed in Southern states since a 2013 Supreme Court ruling threw out a provision of the 1965 Voting Rights Act.
 The provision had required officials in jurisdictions with a history of discriminatory practices to receive federal approval before making changes to the voting process.